bmcguir2/simulate_lte/readme.txt

 > gauss_fit(p,plot=True)

 Here, p needs to be a list of lists containing initial guesses of fitting parameters as follows: [[dT1,v1,dV1],[dT2,v2,dV2],...].
 If you only have one line to fit, p = [[dT,v,dV]].
 The amplitude and width aren't super sensitive, but the center frequency can be a little touchy.
 By default, the amplitude is unconstrained, the center frequency is constrained to within 5 MHz of the guess, and the linewidth is constrained to within 20% of the guess.
 These can be changed.
 By default, the function will plot the results.
 You also get a printout in the terminal with errors for each line!

+> make_gauss_params(file,vlsr,dV)

+Generates a parameters list (p) for gaussian fitting.
+Takes an input txt file which is first column frequencies and second column intensities, and a vlsr and dV

 That's it!
 If you find any issues, please let me know.